jongdetim/mini-keras/README.md

-# Multilayer Perceptron
+# Mini Keras

 A small library to create neural networks from scratch, built with numpy.
-It has a keras-like syntax, and is built to be easily extendible to different models and architectures.
+It has a keras-like syntax and options, and is built to be easily extendible to different models and architectures.

 The implemented model uses stochastic/batch gradient descent to train a Multilayer Perceptron.